According to the Internet, the sleep-deprived among us are well on our way to becoming obese, diabetic and depressed.

 The best thing for me about having Sleep Thief babies has been writing an actual book about my Sleep Thief babies and connecting with so many funny, strong and inspiring sleep-deprived parents from all over the world.
 After launching this website and Facebook page I finally discovered that sleep-thievery is fife and my kids were normal!
 I was not rubbish at babies!
 So if your baby is a bad sleeper, embrace it, speak up and find a forgetful, grumpy, tired tribe to laugh and talk bollocks with.
 Misery loves company!

 (I know this more than TEN benefits.
-Whatever, I need coffee and a nap).
+Whatever, I needed coffee and a nap and I can’t be arsed to do the artwork again).

 While being a sleep-deprived parent is totally awesome – there is some bad news I must share with you.
 Like all good things it WILL come to an end.
 Sadly, research by The Institute Of Real Life People With Actual Babies shows that 100% of infants will definitely, certainly sleep at night eventually.
 So cherish these tiring times my friends, because all too soon the twilight hugs, snuggly pyjama days, the taste of that post-been-up-for-24-hours coffee, the feel of a sleeping baby on your chest – will be nothing but a distant memory.
 Being a sleep-deprived parent is all temporary so enjoy these benefits while you can!